ianh-code/parallel_processing_covid_data_analysis/README.md

 In **parallelCondenseMonths.py**, you can change the number of processors by going into the source code and changing the value of the environment variable **num_procs**.

-Each program outputs time taken.
+Each program prints time taken to execute.